On-ur/IMS-FinalRev/README.md

 * DB is hosted on an AWS RDS instance.

-* URL for the kanban board [Jira](https://och.atlassian.net/jira/software/projects/IMS/boards/1)
+* URL for the kanban board: [Jira](https://och.atlassian.net/jira/software/projects/IMS/boards/1)

 ## Pre-requesities